tungbq/K8sHub/hands-on/jenkins-on-k8s/README.md

 # Jenkins on k8s

-This hands on we cover:
+In this hands-on, we'll cover:

 - Deploy Jenkins controller on k8s cluster
-- Configure K8s cluster as Jenkins agents
+- Configure k8s cluster as Jenkins agents
-- Create and run a sample pipeline on K8s Pod
+- Create and run a sample pipeline on a k8s Pod
+- Watch the Pod life cycle for a pipeline run

 ## Document